Turki railway station

-Turki railway station is a railway station on the Muzaffarpur–Hajipur section in East Central Railway under Sonpur railway division of Indian Railways.
+Turki railway station (station code: TUR), is a railway station on the Muzaffarpur–Hajipur section in East Central Railway under Sonpur railway division of Indian Railways.
 The railway station is situated beside National Highway 22, Block Road at Turki in Muzaffarpur district of the Indian state of Bihar.

+Turki – Silaut Bypass Rail Line

+The construction work on the Turki–Silaut bypass rail line in Muzaffarpur has accelerated.
+The Turki station is planned to be developed as a railway terminal to reduce the traffic load at Muzaffarpur Junction.
+Once operational, this will help manage both passenger and freight train operations more efficiently.